daiterranova/Stocks/README.md

     }
 ```

-Using the `filter` method, we go through the watchList array and returned it excepting of the selected stock.
+Using the `filter` method, we go through the watchList array and return it except of the selected stock.
 We set the value of the `watchList` variable to this new filtered list.

 ### useNavigate Hook